 Elena Gafforova, Professor, Dr., Far Eastern Federal University, Director of Finance, Russia

-Andrey V. Adrianov, Academician of RAS, Far Eastern Federal University, Acting Director of the School of Natural Sciences, Russia
+Andrey V. Adrianov, Vice-president of the Russian Academy Sciences, Acting Director of the School of Natural Sciences, Far Eastern Federal University, Russia

 Pavel V. Krestov, Corresponding member of RAS, Director of Botanical Garden-Institute FEB RAS, Russia